Skip to Content

 While you won’t be getting a white Christmas in San Francisco (although the city’s higher elevations do get a slight dusting of snow every once in awhile), the city’s Mediterranean climate means that it never gets *too* cold around here.

-While you probably won’t see snow, chances are likely that you will experience rain around Christmas in San Francisco.
+While you probably won’t see snow, chances are likely that you will experience rain in December in San Francisco.
 December is the city’s wettest month of the year, with up to 8 inches of precipitation.

 What are some of your favorite things to do during Christmas in San Francisco?
 Throw them out in the comments below!